What is Section 1244 Stock?

 - The corporation's equity may not exceed $1,000,000 at the time the stock is issued.

 - The stock must be issued for money or property (other than stock and securities).

-- The corporation for the five year preceding your loss must generally have derived more than half of its gross receipts from business operations and not from passive income such as rents, royalties, dividends, interest, annuities, or gains from the sales or exchange of stock or securities.
+- For the five years preceding the loss, the corporation must generally have derived more than half of its gross receipts from business operations and not from passive income such as rents, royalties, dividends, interest, annuities, or gains from the sales or exchange of stock or securities.

 - Organize your financial data into one central accounting system on the cloud

 - Software kept up to date.

 - Anytime, anywhere data access.

 - Export Schedule C to TurboTax at year-end for faster filing.